Saketspradhan/Semantic-Segmentation-of-Indian-Road-Scenes/README.md

 | Cityscapes | 95.7% |
 | SYNTHIA | 84.5% |
 | National Dataset for Indian Roads | 90.8% |

+DAFormer and SegFormer can be compared as follows:

 | Model | Cityscapes mIoU | SYNTHIA mIoU |
 |-|-|-|